brendt/stitcher.io/src/content/blog/2020-07-24-php-8-named-arguments.md

 ---

-It's not possible to have a variable as a the argument name:
+It's not possible to have a variable as the argument name:

 ```php
 $field = 'age';